petkaantonov/bluebird/docs/docs/new-in-bluebird-3.md

 - Cancellation redesign.
 - Promise progression has been completely removed.
 - [.spread](.)'s second argument has been removed.
-- [Promise.each](.) and [.each](.) don't return the original array anymore.
-They return a new array that contains returned values from the iterator callback function in respective positions to the old array, same as [Promise.map](.).
 - [.done](.) causes an irrecoverable fatal error in Node.js environments now.
 See [#471](.) for rationale.
 - Errors created with [Promise.reject](.) or `reject` callback of [new Promise](.) are no longer marked as [OperationalError](.)s.